 “Weakness in Europe’s macroeconomy impacts high-end smartphone demand, and companies have lowered their sales forecast for this year,” Jun Zhang, an analyst at Wedge Partners Corp. in Greenwood Village, Colorado said by phone on June 22.
 “Spreadtrum’s stock slump and slower-than-expected growth in Unicom’s 3G users reflected investors’ recent weak sentiment toward the smartphone market.”

 The Bloomberg China gauge added 0.4 percent on June 22.
-The iShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange- traded fund in the U.S., tumbled 5.6 percent last week to $32.53.
+The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange- traded fund in the U.S., tumbled 5.6 percent last week to $32.53.
 The Shanghai Composite Index (SHCOMP) of mainland stocks fell 1.4 percent to a three-week low of 2,260.88 before a public holiday June 22.
 The Standard & Poor’s 500 Index of U.S. shares climbed 0.7 percent to 1,335.02, trimming a decline for the week to 0.6 percent.

 American depositary receipts of China Unicom, the nation’s second-largest wireless carrier, sank to $12.60 last week, the biggest weekly loss since July 2009.

 Beijing-based China Unicom added 2.7 million users for its third-generation service last month, down from 2.9 million new customers in April and the smallest monthly gain since September, according to a June 19 filing.
 The company’s total 54.5 million of 3G users compared with 64.3 million at China Mobile Ltd., the nation’s biggest wireless operator.